 Many people think professional blogging is as easy as putting up a blog and writing, on occasion.
 Ask any professional blogger and they’ll tell you differently.
 Professional blogging takes time and a plan.

-How to Become a Blogger
+How to Build a Professional Blog

 First and foremost, to become a professional blogger; you need a blog.

 If you are interested in professional blogging, but haven’t set up a blog yet; see my post How to Start a Blog to get yours up and running quickly.